mozilla/gcp-ingestion/docs/architecture/README.md

       `geo_*` attributes
    1. Parse `agent` attribute into `user_agent_*` attributes
    1. Copy attributes to `metadata` top level key in `payload`
-   1. Remove duplicates based on `document_id` attribute using Cloud Memorystore
+   1. Remove duplicates based on `document_id` attribute using `Cloud MemoryStore`
       - Must ensure at least once delivery
-      - May read from output PubSub topics to determine delivered messages
 - Must send messages rejected by transforms to a configurable error destination
    - Must allow error destinations in PubSub and Cloud Storage

+### Republisher

+- Must copy messages from PubSub topics to PubSub topics
+- Must publish the `document_id` of each consumed message to `Cloud MemoryStore`
+- Must not ack messages read from PubSub until they are delivered
+   - Must ack messages that should not be delivered
+- Must accept configuration mapping `document_type`s to PubSub topics
+   - Must only deliver messages with configured destinations

 ### BigQuery Sink